charmoniumQ/PROBE/benchmark/REPRODUCING.md

 - Test `nix shell '.#rr' --command rr record result/bin/ls`.
 If this issues an error regarding `kernel.perf_event_paranoid`, follow its advice and confirm that resolves the error.

-  - Zen CPUs may require [extra setup](https://github.com/rr-debugger/rr/wiki/Zen)
+  - AMD Zen CPUs may require [extra setup](https://github.com/rr-debugger/rr/wiki/Zen)

   - Note that RR may require [extra setup](https://github.com/rr-debugger/rr/wiki/Will-rr-work-on-my-system) for virtual machines.

-  - Finally, Intel CPUs are hit-or-miss with rr, due to its low-level machine-code operations.
+  - Finally, AMD CPUs are hit-or-miss with rr, due to its low-level machine-code operations.
 This is a known weakness of `rr`.
-If you can't `rr` to work, and you can't get an AMD CPU, you may disable `rr` by removing it from `working` at the bottom of `prov_collectors.py`.
+If you can't get `rr` to work, and you can't get an Intel CPU, you may disable `rr` by removing it from `working` at the bottom of `prov_collectors.py`.
+You will still be able to collect statistics on the other (more portable) provenance collectors.

 ## Running the benchmarks